Environmental Health Division

 - Closed, Illegal, Abandoned (CIA) Solid Waste Sites

-New!
-Effective June 18, 2018.
-Partially Hydrogenated Oils are now banned, please read the flyer for more information.
+Partially Hydrogenated Oils are now banned, effective June 18, 2018.
+Please read the flyer for more information.

 Harmful Algae Bloom (HAB) Information

 Napa County Environmental Health, in coordination with Public Health, launched a public education campaign on seasonal algae blooms.
-Find more information on the Harmful Algae Blooms (HABs) page, including how to report possible algae blooms.
+Find more information on the HABs page, including how to report possible algae blooms.

 Menu Labeling Guidelines